hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly-tokens-erc1155.md

 logic much less bound to the specific decisions made in the sample contract around partitioning it in chunks of exactly 2^128.

+These `startId` and `endId` params can also be passed in on `config` (in addition to `address`) when creating a token pool, which will generate and return pool details immediately instead of expecting to call a `create` method.

 The old poolId format such as "F1" or "N2" will still be parsed as expected, but will not be attached to any new pools.

-This is a step toward solving #104 and #98.
-The remaining work is mainly around ensuring we _don't_ require a preset factory contract to be configured, and allowing the user to pass in `startId`/`endId` when creating a pool, which will use them directly instead of calling `create`.
+Fixes #104
+Fixes #98

+**Breaking Change**
+There is a minor breaking change in that `info.typeId` on a token pool has been replaced with `info.startId` for consistency.
+Any applications that happen to rely on this field will need to change to the new spelling.
             </td>
         </tr>
     </table>